 The South African capital has been experiencing such a severe drought that it drafted the City of Cape Town’s Critical Water Shortages Disaster Plan.
 The plan, which is comprised of three stages, outlines action items in the event of critical water shortages.
 The report assumes no additional water into the City’s system before the next rainy season.

-“With the winter rainfall season mostly behind us, it is clear that we are in a
+“With the winter rainfall season mostly behind us, it is clear that we are in a much

 worse position than we were at the same time last year,” writes the City.
 “We are now in Phase 1 of the disaster plan which entails water rationing.”
 The other two phases comprise disaster phases and even more extreme disaster interventions.